 Find out how to serve mulled wine, what to eat when serving mulled wine, how to drink mulled wine the right way, and more…

 What to Serve with Mulled Wine

-The beauty of mulled wine is that it's a drink that you can enjoy on its own.
-Whether you're sitting in front of the fireplace with a good book, playing games with your family, or watching TV, mulled wine is a warming drink that is brilliant on its own.
-You don't need to serve snacks or a meal, as the wine stands alone.
+The beauty of mulled wine is that it’s a drink that you can enjoy on its own.
+Whether you’re sitting in front of the fireplace with a good book, playing games with your family, or watching TV, mulled wine is a warming drink that is brilliant on its own without the need to serve snacks or a meal.

 For those who are making glogg (the Swedish version of mulled wine), traditional Swedish dishes like pickled fish and crackers go well with the mulled wine.

 The combination of rich cheese and white wine makes for a brilliant dinner to serve alongside mulled wine.

 If you’re looking for a few kinds of cheese to pair with a sweet mulled wine, try serving saltier cheeses.
 Blue cheese pairs well with heavily spiced wines (featuring cinnamon and clove flavours), and you’ll love the pairing of mulled wine with Roquefort, Wensleydale, or Comté cheese